AnwinJayan/AnwinJayan/README.md

 # 👋 Hi, I'm Anwin

-I build full-stack applications and small tools that people can actually use.
+I like building things, mostly full-stack apps and small tools that help me (and sometimes others) get things done.
-Lately I've been exploring ways to integrate AI into everyday workflows and learning systems.
+Lately I’ve been exploring how AI can be used in everyday workflows and personal learning.

 ---